Bougainville campaign: Capture of the Green Islands

-The Joint Chiefs of Staff had determined that Rabaul was to be encircled, with invasions of the Admiralty Islands and Kavieng on the north tip of the island of New Ireland, to begin 1 April at the earliest.
-Admiral Halsey, anxious to maintain offensive momentum, was unwilling to leave his forces idle until then.
+The Joint Chiefs of Staff had determined that Rabaul was to be encircled, with invasions of the Admiralty Islands and Kavieng on the northern tip of the island of New Ireland, to begin 1 April at the earliest.
+Anxious to maintain offensive momentum, Halsey was unwilling to leave his forces idle until then.
 To that end, and to provide yet another airfield close to Rabaul, Halsey ordered his amphibious forces to invade the Green Islands, a group of small coral atolls about 115 miles east of Rabaul.
-Reconnaissance missions determined that the native Melanesians there were well-disposed toward the Europeans, and had been alienated by the Japanese.
+Reconnaissance missions determined that the native Melanesians there were well-disposed toward the Europeans and had been alienated by the Japanese.
 As a result, Allied planners determined that no preliminary bombing or shelling would be carried out.

-On 15 February, Admiral Wilkinson landed a contingent of New Zealanders from the 3rd Division under Major General Harold E. Barrowclough.
+On 15 February, Wilkinson landed a contingent of New Zealanders from the 3rd Division under Major General Harold E. Barrowclough.
 Experience gained from previous landings, coupled with detailed staff work, meant that the landings were completed with relative efficiency.
 In addition, interference from Japanese planes was minimal.
-Morison attributed this to previous losses inflicted against the Japanese air arm, writing that the fact such a large fleet "could set thousands of troops ashore with impunity only 115 miles from Rabaul proved what good work AirSols had already accomplished."
+Morison attributes this to previous losses inflicted against the Japanese air arm, writing that the fact such a large fleet "could set thousands of troops ashore with impunity only 115 miles from Rabaul proved what good work AirSols had already accomplished."

-The Greens provided a site for a PT boat base, and during the night of 1 March, PT-319 entered Simpson Harbor and went undetected by the Japanese.
+With the capture of the Green Islands, the Japanese base was no longer able to project air power to interfere in attacks on Rabaul.
+The Greens provided a site for a PT boat base, and during the night of 1 March PT-319 entered Simpson Harbor and went undetected by the Japanese.
 This would have been inconceivable just two months earlier.
 In addition, a detachment of Seabees constructed an airfield, putting the Japanese base at Kavieng in range of AirSols planes for the first time.
+From 8 March AirSols bombers began flying unescorted to Rabaul.
+In describing the effect, Morison writes: "it is significant that the splendid harbor which in October 1943 had held some 300,000 tons of enemy shipping, and had sheltered powerful task forces of the Japanese Navy, was reduced to a third-rate barge depot."